-DENVER – Swedish Medical Center has become the first advanced care center in the state to bring an innovative medical device to its stroke care protocol, aimed at treating ischemic stroke patients faster and more efficiently than ever before.
-The device, known as the MAX System of Reperfusion Catheters and manufactured by Penumbra, Inc., is yet another tool for physicians in Swedish Medical Center’s arsenal of unmatched stroke care for residents of Denver and the surrounding region.
+Swedish Medical Center was the first advanced care center in the state to bring an innovative medical device to its stroke care protocol.
+The MAX System of Reperfusion Catheters is aimed at treating ischemic stroke patients faster and more efficiently than ever before.

-According to Dr. Frei, nearly 800,000 Americans will suffer a stroke this year, yet most people in the U.S. cannot identify stroke warning signs or risk factors.
-Dr. Frei reminds residents to remember the FAST test as a method of recognizing warning signs:
+Nearly 800,000 Americans will suffer a stroke this year, yet most people in the U.S. cannot identify stroke warning signs or risk factors.

 F – Face: Ask the person to smile, does one side of the face drooping down?